chichilalescu/bfps/README.rst

-So far, the code has been run on an ubuntu 14.04 machine, an opensuse 13.2 desktop, and a reasonably standard linux cluster (biggest run so far was 1344^3 on 16 12-core nodes, with about 24 seconds per time step).
+So far, the code has been run on an ubuntu 14.04 machine, an opensuse 13.2 desktop, and a reasonably standard linux cluster (biggest run so far was 1344^3 on 16 nodes of 12 cores each, with about 24 seconds per time step).
+Postprocessing data may not be very computationally intensive, depending on the amount of data involved.
+However, actual simulations are computationally intensive, and it is not recommended that you run big DNS on machines that may overheat.
+The rule of thumb is that if the CPU fan can be heard, the simulation is too intensive for a laptop.

 **Postprocessing only**